-Another reason why Laos attracts so many travellers are the incredible caves, lagoons and waterfalls.
+Another reason why Laos attracts so many travelers are the incredible caves, lagoons and waterfalls.
 All can be experienced as part of a tour, booked through a gap year agency, or you can privately rent a motorbike for the day and make your own way there (lots of maps available to direct you).
-Upon arrival to the caves there will be locals that will rent you a head torch (grab one of these!) then you make your way down to the caves (which are in water by the way, so bring your swimwear).
+Upon arrival to the caves there will be locals that will rent you a head torch (grab one of these!)
+You can make your way down to the caves (which are in water by the way, so bring your swimwear).
 The blue lagoon will be full of backpackers, great area to chill out and meet some like minded people.
-The waterfalls are incredible and should be visited, but if time is not on your hands the Kuang Si waterfall in Luang Prabang is breathtaking, and you will have access to the bear rescue centre nearby and the butterfly park.
+The waterfalls are incredible and should be visited, but if time is not on your hands then the Kuang Si waterfall in Luang Prabang is breathtaking, and you will have access to the bear rescue centre nearby and the butterfly park.

 - Lots of activities – Tubing is a pretty unique experience

 - Amazing scenery

 - No free Visa (although they are only around £30)

 - Lower quality of food when compared to the other South-east Asian countries

 - Roads are of a low quality, lots of dirt tracks – can be dangerous